 06 of 06

-Use 4 Tablespoons of cider vinegar in your footbath, to help balance the PH and combat itchy skin problems.
-Vinegar is a true must have for pampering and overall foot health.
+Use 4 tablespoons of cider vinegar in your footbath, to help balance the PH and combat itchy skin problems.
+Vinegar is a true must-have for pampering and overall foot health.
 Don't worry, the scent won't linger after it dries on the skin.
-For more information on how important cider vinegar is to our natural health, check out: Apple Cider Vinegar

 If you have never pampered yourself with a footbath, it really will surprise you how good it makes you feel.
 Caring for our feet is an important part of our overall health.
 Herbs are a wonderful addition to the mix.